Kasperjoergensen3/MLOps_project/reports/README.md

 >
 > Answer:

-We used the third-party framework Huggingface in our project.
-From Huggingface we used the pre-trained vision transformer model ViT as a starting point and from that we fine-tuned the model to our brain-tumor classification task.
+Our project relied on the third-party framework called Hugging Face.
+The decision to use Hugging Face was rooted in its practicality, effectiveness and how easy it is to find open source machine learning models.
+We took advantage of the pre-trained vision transformer model, ViT.
+Fine-tuning it for our specific brain tumor classification task was made straightforward.

 ## Coding environment